twotoasters/Toast/README.md

 * **`UIActionSheet+TWTBlocks`** establishes a block-based means of handling UIActionSheets.
 * **`UIAlertView+TWTBlocks`** does the same for UIAlertView, enabling easy block-based handling of UIAlertView input.

+##### View Controller Transitions

+`pod 'TWTToast/UIKit/ViewControllerTransitions'`

+* **`TWTNavigationControllerDelegate`** conforms to the `UINavigationControllerDelegate` protocol and adds properties to UIViewController for specifying push and pop animation controllers.
+* **`TWTSimpleAnimationController`** conforms to the `UIViewControllerAnimatedTransitioning` protocol and wraps `+[UIView transitionFromView:toView:duration:options:completion:]` to facilitate using built-in transitions provided by UIKit.

 ### Credits

 TWTToast was created by developers at Two Toasters(@twotoasters) in order to collect our reusable code into one common repository, easily accessible via Cocoapods subspecs.